apache/flink-playgrounds/pyflink-walkthrough/README.md

 ## Setup

-As mentioned, the environment for this walkthrough is based on Docker Compose; and uses a custom image to spin up Flink (JobManager+TaskManager), Kafka+Zookeeper, the data generator and Elasticsearch+Kibana containers.
+As mentioned, the environment for this walkthrough is based on Docker Compose; It uses a custom image to spin up Flink (JobManager+TaskManager), Kafka+Zookeeper, the data generator, and Elasticsearch+Kibana containers.

 Your can find the [docker-compose.yaml](docker-compose.yml) file of the pyflink-walkthrough is located in the `pyflink-walkthrough` root directory.